Kyle690/interviewPractice/README.md

-# AlgoCasts
+# Interview Questions

-Companion repo to a course on Udemy.com
+Various questions relating to interviews, for practising alogrithms